 # How to handle key management?

-Validators should expect to run an HSM that supports ed25519 keys.
+Validators are expected to run an HSM that supports ed25519 keys.
 Here are potential options:

 - YubiHSM 2